Dental Implant Surgery: What to Know

 Why Choose Dental Implants?

-Dental implants may work for patients who:
+Dental implants may be suggested for individuals when they:

 - Are unable to wear dentures or partials